tag1consulting/goose/src/docs/goose-book/src/getting-started/running.md

 The load test fails with an error as it hasn't been told the host you want to load test.

 So, let's try again, this time passing in the `--host` flag.
-We will also add the `--report-file` flag, [which will generate a HTML report](common.html#writing-an-html-formatted-report), and `--no-reset-metrics` to preserve all information including the load test startup.
+We will also add the `--report-file` flag with a `.html` file extension, [which will generate an HTML report](common.html#writing-an-html-formatted-report), and `--no-reset-metrics` to preserve all information including the load test startup.
 The same information will also [be printed to the command line](metrics.md) (without graphs).
 After running for a few seconds, press `ctrl-c` one time to gracefully stop the load test:

 ```bash
 % cargo run --release -- --host http://umami.ddev.site --report-file=report.html --no-reset-metrics